Algorithmic Collective Action in Machine Learning: Collective action in classification

 \paragraph{Feature-only signal strategy.} We define the feature-only signal strategy as

 This strategy achieves a similar success rate as the feature--label strategy, but the success diminishes with the constant~$p$. \begin{theorem} Consider the feature-only signal strategy and suppose that the signal is $\xi$-unique.
 Further, suppose there exists $p>0$ such that $\cP_0(y^*|x)\ge p,\forall x\in\cX$.
-Then, the success against an $\epsilon$-optimal classifier is lower bounded by
+Then, the success against a classifier that is $\epsilon$-suboptimal on the signal set $\cX^*$ is lower bounded by {

-\end{theorem}
+} \end{theorem}

 The critical mass for achieving a target success probability is thus bounded as follows.